lukpaw/python-lectures/python05/python05.md

 [Example 1](https://github.com/lukpaw/python-lectures/blob/main/python05/p05_example01.py)

-## Strings as Sequences: Indexing & Slicing
+## Strings as Sequences: Indexing and Slicing

 * Strings are ordered sequences, characters can be accessed by index (starting from 0)
 * Slicing extracts a portion of the string using start:end:step syntax